-Micrographs of the obtained membrane (Figures 5(a), (b), and (c)) displayed blind micropores.
-The produced material was considered as a dense nonporous membrane since it contained closed pores.
-These blind micropores were not resulting from the presence of pore-forming agents nor the release of low-molecular-weight product during polymer materials thermosetting.
+Micrographs of the obtained membrane (Figures 5a, b, and c) displayed blind micropores.
+The produced material was considered a dense nonporous membrane since it contained closed pores.
+These blind micropores did not result from the presence of pore-forming agents nor the release of low-molecular-weight products during polymer materials thermosetting.
 From Figure 6, we noticed that the obtained blind micropores were of two different morphological types.
-Actually, these close micropores are not only caused by entrapped air in the paste mixture used for producing the polymer membrane but also the method employed for the polymer mixture spreading on the siliconized textile.
+These close micropores are not only caused by entrapped air in the paste mixture used for producing the polymer membrane but also by the method employed for the polymer mixture spreading on the siliconized textile.

-After polymer layer thermosetting, the persistence of the micro foam is the main reason for the appearance of these close micropores in the produced membranes.
+After polymer layer thermosetting, the persistence of microfoam is the main reason for the appearance of these close micropores in the produced membranes.